mvolkmann/blog/src/swift.md

 A type must be specified and is followed by a code block with no equal sign preceding it.

-Computed properties are similar to "reactive declarations" in Svelte, but differ in that they only update when referenced and do not trigger UI updates.

 A computed property can optionally define a `set` function whose purpose is the change the values of properties used to compute the value so the result will be a given value.